ankicommunity/ankicommunity.github.io/docs/Tutorials/tutoTesting.md

-If no error occurs during the above practices then I update the tested version informations in [ClientSetup](https://ankicommunity.github.io/Tutorials/Index/ClientSetup)
+If no error occurs during the above practices then update the tested version informations in [ClientSetup](https://ankicommunity.github.io/Tutorials/Index/ClientSetup)